 It's entirely about protocols not being followed within the CDC in their development of a coronavirus test.

-This was our government being sloppy.
+This was our government being sloppy, not the Chinese attacking us.

-Quote, There's no indication in this article that the contamination led to anyone being infected, just that the results that were gathered from the tests were inconclusive and unusable.
+There's no indication in this article that the contamination led to anyone being infected, just that the results that were gathered from the tests were inconclusive and unusable.

 If you want to use this story and shine some light on the need for better practices and controls within the CDC, by all means, go ahead.